youwen5/web/routes/software/+epilogue.typ

 pages in a few seconds.
 I can basically do everything expected of a simple markdown static site generator right now.

 Remember those snazzy #LaTeX and #TeX symbols earlier?
-They’re rendered directly as embedded #smallcaps[svg]s, from this source code (stolen shamelessly from
+They're rendered directly as embedded #smallcaps[svg]s, from this source code (stolen shamelessly from
 #link("https://github.com/typst/typst/discussions/1732", newtab: true)[swaits on the Typst GitHub]):